muzix/ghost-s3/README.md

 # Ghost S3 Storage

-This module allows you to storing media file at Amazon S3 instead of storing at local machine, especial helpful for ghost blog hosted at heroku (no local storage).
+This module allows you to store media file at Amazon S3 instead of storing at local machine, especially helpful for ghost blog hosted at heroku (no local storage).
 Known to work at lastest version 0.5.8 of Ghost

 ## Installation